inovex/elements/packages/elements/src/components/ino-progress-bar/readme.md

 # ino-progress-bar

-The ino-progress-bar is a linear progress bar based on the mcw-linear-progress component.
+The ino-progress-bar is a linear progress bar based on the mdc-linear-progress component.

 ## Usage